Ekkehard-Schulze/precision-temperature-logger/README.md

 2. TMP117 product versions TMP117N and TMP117M are slightly
 less accurate than TMP117A.

-2. The DS3231 real-time clock my drift up to 63 seconds per year.
+2. The DS3231 real-time clock may drift up to 63 seconds per year.

 2. The DS3231 real-time clock product version DS3231M is less accurate but more vibration-resistant.
 It may drift up to 158 seconds per year.